tanishraj/knowledge-hub/git commands/README.md

 - **Continuous Development**: Support for continuous integration and deployment workflows.

 These benefits make version control systems an essential tool for managing and collaborating on any project, whether it's software development or document editing.

+## Git vs Github?

+- **Git** is a version control system that you use locally on your computer to manage the history of your project.
+- **GitHub** is a platform that hosts Git repositories online, providing additional features for collaboration, project management, and community engagement.

+### **Git**

+- **Type**: Version Control System (VCS)
+- **Purpose**:
+  - Git is a tool used to track changes in files and coordinate work among multiple developers.
+  - It allows you to manage the history of your project, branch off for new features, merge changes, and revert to earlier versions.
+- **Installation**:
+  - Git is installed locally on your computer, and you use it via the command line or GUI tools.
+- **Functionality**:
+  - **Local Repositories**: You work with local copies of your project, and changes are made on your machine.
+  - **Distributed**: Every developer has a full copy of the project’s history.
+  - **Branching and Merging**: Git provides powerful tools to create branches for feature development and merge them back into the main project.
+  - **Staging Area**: Git allows you to stage changes before committing, giving you control over what goes into your project history.
+- **Use Case**:
+  - Primarily for managing version control in software development, but can be used for any project requiring version tracking.

+### **GitHub**

+- **Type**: Web-Based Hosting Service for Git Repositories
+- **Purpose**:
+  - GitHub hosts Git repositories online, enabling easier collaboration, sharing, and integration with other tools.
+  - It provides a user-friendly interface for managing repositories, reviewing code, and collaborating with other developers.
+- **Access**:
+  - GitHub is accessed via a web browser, and you can interact with it using Git commands or through the GitHub website.
+- **Functionality**:
+  - **Remote Repositories**: You push and pull changes between your local Git repository and a remote repository hosted on GitHub.
+  - **Collaboration Tools**: GitHub offers features like pull requests, issues, discussions, and project boards to help teams collaborate and manage projects.
+  - **Community and Sharing**: You can share your projects publicly, contribute to open-source projects, and build a portfolio of work.
+  - **CI/CD Integration**: GitHub integrates with Continuous Integration/Continuous Deployment (CI/CD) tools, allowing automated testing and deployment of your code.
+- **Use Case**:
+  - Hosting Git repositories, collaborating on projects, managing open-source projects, and leveraging community contributions.